All Episodes

 And I know Patrick has a lot to say about that.

-And then again, you're right, domestically, look at the contradiction between the liberals that like Hillary Clinton, they want to force American, you know, religious institutions to service the homosexual agenda with their own private property, yet somehow they have no problem bringing in endless scores of Islamists that want to throw them off roofs.
+Look at the contradiction between the liberals that, like Hillary Clinton, they want to force American religious institutions to service the homosexual agenda with their own private property, yet somehow they have no problem bringing in endless scores of Islamists that want to throw them off roofs.

-You know, it's it's pretty amazing.
+You know, it's pretty amazing.

-I keep saying, you know who's been speaking out against Sharia?
+I keep saying, you know, who's been speaking out against Sharia?

 Conservatives.

-Conservatives are standing up for women's rights, for religious freedom, uh, for the rights of gays and lesbians to be left alone.
+Conservatives are standing up for women's rights, for religious freedom, for the rights of gays and lesbians to be left alone.

 Maybe some conservatives don't support gay marriage or changing the definition, but conservatives are speaking out against Sharia and the murder of gays and lesbians.